TrudeEH/web/content/notes/ready/pass.md

 #### Import an Existing Password Set

-Download and run the appropriate [official migration script](https://git.zx2c4.com/password-store/tree/contrib/importers/).
+You can either use the `pass-import` extension, or download and run the appropriate [official migration script](https://git.zx2c4.com/password-store/tree/contrib/importers/).

 #### Clone a `password-store` Repository